Skip to main content

 Nira can:

-• Create playbooks and agents from natural language descriptions
+• Create playbooks from natural language descriptions

 • Select and configure the right tools automatically